NickTomlin/nicktomlin.github.io/_posts/2018-02-26-cron-in-elixir-with-quantum.md

 I've been diving into Elixir and I've found to the language to be full of lovely surprises that have forced me to re-think the way I approach basic problems.
 One of those things I've been re-examining is the concept of regularly scheduled tasks.
 My first thought in doing anything on a regular basis is Cron or a job queuing framework like Resque or Delayed Job.
 Elixir, however, provides some great built in tools for [running scheduled tasks](https://stackoverflow.com/a/32097971) without the need for external libraries or toolchains.

 I've been looking to replace an internal job at work that currently runs on cron with an Elixir OTP application.
 Using Elixir's schedulers worked, but managing a large number of jobs quickly got unruly.
-That's where [quantum] steps in to provide cron-like syntax and management for the Elixir.
+That's where [quantum] steps in to provide cron-like syntax and management for Elixir applications.

 OTP: Getting Started
 ---